aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 $QS_TEMPLATE_ACCOUNT - The account from which the Amazon QuickSight templates should be sourced for Amazon QuickSight Analysis and Dashboard creation
 ```

+-   When creating and using buckets it is recommeded to:

+    -   Use randomized names or uuid as part of your bucket naming strategy.
+    -   Ensure buckets are not public.
+    -   Verify bucket ownership prior to uploading templates or code artifacts.

 -   Deploy the distributable to an Amazon S3 bucket in your account. _Note:_ you must have the AWS Command Line Interface installed.

 ```
 aws s3 cp ./global-s3-assets/ s3://my-bucket-name-<aws_region>/discovering-hot-topics-using-machine-learning/<my-version>/ --recursive --acl bucket-owner-full-control --profile aws-cred-profile-name aws s3 cp ./regional-s3-assets/ s3://my-bucket-name-<aws_region>/discovering-hot-topics-using-machine-learning/<my-version>/ --recursive --acl bucket-owner-full-control --profile aws-cred-profile-name
 ```

+## Collection of operational metrics

+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/discovering-hot-topics-using-machine-learning/operational-metrics.html).

 ---